William103/first-attempt-at-a-lisp/README.md

  - Defining symbols.
 This consists of the keyword `define` followed by an identifier (any sequence of non-whitespace, non-parentheses characters that aren't a keyword; this does include sequences starting with numbers, so `5foo` is a valid variable name) followed by an expression to bind to that symbol. **Note**: shadowing isn't a thing.
 Symbols bound by `define` trump symbols bound by `lambda`.
    * Ex. `(define x 3)` binds the value `3` to the symbol `x`
    * Ex. `(define fact (lambda (n) (if n (* n (fact (+ n -1))) 1)))` binds the factorial function to the symbol `fact`
+   * Ex. `(define not (lambda (b) (if b 0 1)))` binds to the symbol `not` the function that inverts a "boolean"
+   * Ex. `(define >= (lambda (a b) (not (< a b))))` binds to the symbol `>=` the `>=` function.

+# Samples
+See the file `collatz.scm` for an example program.
+This program finds the largest number of steps it takes to reach 1 along the collatz sequence for all numbers less than 100.
+You can rrun it with `cargo run --release < collatz.scm`.
+There will be quite a few artifacts from the REPL, and it will crash upon reaching EOF, but it does end up working, and printing the correct answer.
+Notice how, since input still kinda sucks right now, all the top-level bindings must be on their own line.
+I will fix that eventually.